ndom91/home2020/blog/lutris_overwatch/2020-05-22-overwatch.md

 The last `samba` dependency may seem like a bit much to install just for this, however a few of the ntlm libraries were required and I wasn't able to fulfill them with any other packages.

-> Oh and I should mention I had the latest nvidia drivers already installed.
+> I should mention I had the latest nvidia drivers already installed.

-Anyway, after getting the dependencies installed you just launch lutris, search for "Overwatch" in the launcher and click **Install**!
+Anyway, after getting the dependencies installed you just launch lutris, search for "Overwatch" in the launcher and click **Install**.
 Lutris takes care of the rest.

 What used to take hours of debugging and googling in 2020 now takes all of 20 minutes!

 ![Battle.net](battlenet.png)